 - Dandruff or dry scalp

 Telogen effluvium occurs when there’s a shock to your system, causing your hair to thin and shed.
-Hair follicles enter the telogen phase prematurely due to this stress.
+Hair follicles enter the telogen phase prematurely due to this type of stress.
 During this phase, your hair doesn’t actively grow and eventually weakens as your stress gets worse.
-Ultimately, your hair continues to fall out until stress or diet problems are fixed.
+Ultimately, your hair shedding may continue until stress or diet problems are fixed.

 Diet issues mainly relate to lack of certain vitamins in your diet, such as vitamin A, biotin, niacin or vitamin B3, and vitamin C. In addition, minerals like zinc and iron help with your hair’s strength as well.